dafinest/EqualsAssessment/README.md

 # creating a star schema design for datawarehouse and perfoming ETLs from a document database and a relational database

 Project structure
+different folders houses different scripts depending on their usecase

 # ddl/
   Creating postgres tables.py      #scripts to create all the tables for datawarehouse star schema design Creating Time Dimension.py       #script to create time_dim